 Let us estimate the range of black hole masses when Unruh's treatment is necessary.
-For simplicity, we treat the NS as consisting of a neutron population modeled as a degenerate Fermi gas with density $n_n\simeq 0.3 \, {\rm fm}^{-3}$, leading to a Fermi momentum and a corresponding Fermi velocity The NS temperature $T_{\rm NS}\simeq \mathcal O( 10^6) \, {\rm K} \simeq \mathcal O( 100)$ eV is much lower than the Fermi energy, so we model the energy distribution as $f(E)\propto E^{1/2}$ from the density of state for a 3D free electron gas, and the velocity distribution, correspondingly, as $f_F(v)\propto v^2$, and limited to $v\le v_F$, thus
+For simplicity, we treat the NS as consisting of a neutron population modeled as a degenerate Fermi gas with density $n_n\simeq 0.3 \, {\rm fm}^{-3}$, leading to a Fermi momentum and a corresponding Fermi velocity The NS temperature $T_{\rm NS}\simeq \mathcal O( 10^8) \, {\rm K} \simeq $ 10 keV is much lower than the Fermi energy, and relativistic corrections due to degeneracy-pressure induced velocity are at the level of $\sim 10$\%.
+Thus, we model the energy distribution as $f(E)\propto E^{1/2}$ from the density of state for a nonrelativistic 3D free electron gas, and the velocity distribution, correspondingly, as $f_F(v)\propto v^2$, and limited to $v\le v_F$, thus

-The average velocity of these Fermi-degenerate neutrons is $\langle v \rangle_F=\int v f_F(v)/\int f_F(v) \simeq 0.165 c$, which we will use as a typical velocity below.
+The average velocity of these Fermi-degenerate neutrons is $\langle v \rangle_F=\int v f_F(v)/\int f_F(v) \simeq 0.3 c$, which we will use as a typical velocity below.

 The key assumption of the Unruh treatment of ``quantum'' accretion onto a Schwarzschild black hole \cite{Unruh:1976fm} is that the Schwarzschild radius of the hole $R_{\rm Schw} = 2GM_{\rm BH}$ be smaller than the de Broglie wavelength of the particles being absorbed, and that said particle be described as a free plane wave asymptotically far away from the hole.
 In the context of a neutron star, we have neutrons with at most $v_F$ velocity and $p_{\rm DB}\lesssim p_F$.
 Wave-like effects therefore become non-negligible for $M_{\rm BH}$ below a critical value